Verma Research

 Philadelphia, PA

 Dr. Manisha Verma is the Associate Chair and Director of Research for the Department of Medicine at Einstein Healthcare Network, now part of Jefferson Health.
-In this role, she provides leadership and overight of clinical research including applied health services research and clinical trials for diverse diseases, with a special focus on advanced liver diseases.
-She developed the pillar of patient centered outcomes research through several innovative multidisciplinary collaborations within the Institution.
+In this role, she provides strategic leadership and oversight of clinical research programs, including applied health services research and clinical trials across a range of diseases, with a particular focus on advanced liver disease.
+She established and advanced a pillar of patient-centered outcomes research through innovative, multidisciplinary collaborations across the institution.

 Research Projects